SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/manage-folders.md

 # Administrate folders of FAQ entries

-Under **Knowledge Base** > **FAQ** you can create a folder structure for FAQs, to give them a logical structure and make it easy for others to find information.
+You can create a folder structure for FAQs, to give them a logical structure and make it easy for others to find information.
 You can create sub-folders in all folders, and you can place FAQ entries in any of these folders as appropriate.
 Find out more below about how to work with the folder structure.

 ## Create folders

-1. Select **Knowledge Base** > **FAQ**.
+1. Select **Knowledge base** > **FAQ**.

 2. Click the **New folder** button.
 This takes you to the **FAQ folder properties** screen.